pubky/pubky-knowledge-base/Glossary.md

 ## A

 **Aggregator**
-A service that collects and organizes data from multiple [[Homeservers]] to enable search, feeds, and discovery features.
+A service that collects and organizes data from multiple [[Homeserver|homeservers]] to enable search, feeds, and discovery features.
 See [[Explore/Pubky App/Backend/Aggregator|Aggregator]].

 **Authentication**
 The process of proving ownership of a public key through cryptographic signatures, enabling secure access to homeservers without passwords.
 See [[Authentication|details]].